The Immediate Office of the Assistant Secretary for Legislation

 The Office of Health Legislation assists in the legislative agenda and is the liaison for mandatory and discretionary health programs.
-The discretionary health portfolio includes the health science-oriented operating divisions the Agency for Health Research and Quality (AHRQ), Centers for Disease Control and Prevention (CDC), Food and Drug Administration (FDA), National Institutes of Health (NIH), and Substance Abuse and Mental Health Services Administration (SAMHSA); and staff divisions including the Office of the Assistant Secretary for Preparedness and Response (ASPR), Office of the Assistant Secretary of Health (OASH), Office of the Surgeon General (SG), and the Office of Civil Rights (OCR).
+The discretionary health portfolio includes the health science-oriented operating divisions the Agency for Health Research and Quality (AHRQ), Centers for Disease Control and Prevention (CDC), Food and Drug Administration (FDA), National Institutes of Health (NIH), and Substance Abuse and Mental Health Services Administration (SAMHSA); and staff divisions including the Administration for Strategic Preparedness and Response (ASPR), Office of the Assistant Secretary of Health (OASH), Office of the Surgeon General (SG), and the Office of Civil Rights (OCR).
 This portfolio also covers Cyber security and COOP activities.
 The mandatory health portfolio is the liaison for health services and health care financing and handles CMS and health care reform, including Medicare, Medicaid, the Affordable Care Act (ACA), and the Children’s Health Insurance Program (CHIP), as well as private sector insurance and legislative matters affecting the Office of Medicare Hearings and Appeals (OMHA) and the Department Appeals Board (DAB).

 Office of Human Services Legislation

 The Office of Human Services Legislation is the liaison for human services and income security policy.
 The portfolio includes the operating divisions the Administration of Children and Families (ACF), Administration for Community Living (ACL), Indian Health Service (HIS), Health Services Resources Administration (HSRA), and Office of the National Coordinator (ONC).